-The simple explanation is that horses don’t make money.
+The simple explanation is for profitable punting is this: horses don’t make money.
 Winning bets at value prices do, which means you don’t just need to beat the other horses.
 You also need to beat the market.

 As far as we know, nobody can perfectly predict the future (if you can, by all means drop us a line).

 Even the best form student doesn’t know which horse is going to win any given race.
 They may have a strong opinion on the runners, but we’re not dealing with certainties here.
 A million different things can (and frequently do) happen in a race.

 Successful punters frame their own markets based on their assessment of each runners winning chance.